This post may contain affiliate links. Please see our disclosure policy.

 To start the frosting, place the freeze dried strawberries in a food processor or blender so that it creates a “powder”.

 For a GF option (not strict paleo), use grass-fed butter, powdered sugar, strawberry powder, and lemon juice.
-Use an electric beater to whip for a few minutes until nice and fluffy.
+Use an electric beater or stand mixer to whip on medium speed for a few minutes until nice and fluffy.

-You can use a knife and spread along the cupcakes, or pipe the frosting on using a piping bag.
+You can use a knife and spread a few tablespoons along the cupcakes, or pipe the frosting on using a piping bag.

 Storing: